 You'll develop the theoretical and practical knowledge to improve your analytical skills, as well as learn how to communicate complex ideas.
 We'll also show you how to design, plan, organise and deliver a research report that meets professional standards.

-Your learning experience will combine London Met's academic expertise and the unique e-learning platform developed by Oxademy Business School.
+Your learning experience will combine London Met's academic expertise and the unique e-learning platform.
 The online nature of this course means that you can comfortably study from outside the UK.